Vladimir Cristi: Career

-Following his graduation from the faculty, Vladimir began his career within the Zemstva of Orhei County from 1909 until 1917.
+Following his graduation from the university, Vladimir began his career within the Zemstva of Orhei County from 1909 until 1917.
 After the Russian Revolution in 1917, he officially became a member of the party of the Soviet of Peasants and Workers in Chișinău.
 Vladimir was appointed by the Provisional Government as the gubernial commissioner of Bessarabia, taking over from Constantin Mimi.
 In his capacity as the gubernial commissioner, V. Cristi engaged in direct negotiations with the Petrograd Government to defend the autonomy of Bessarabia and prevent its annexation to Ukraine.
 This is evidenced by the reaction of the Ukrainian Prime Minister when he returned from Petrograd to Kiev with only 9 gubernias.

-Following the changes brought about by the Bolshevik Revolution and the proclamation of the Moldovan Democratic Republic, Vladimir Cristi's role became that of Director General of Internal Affairs, a position he held during the second government formed after the Declaration of Independence on January 24, 1918, subsequently becoming the Minister of Internal Affairs of the Moldovan Democratic Republic.
+Following the changes brought about by the Bolshevik Revolution and the proclamation of the Moldavian Democratic Republic, Vladimir Cristi's role became that of Director General of Internal Affairs, a position he held during the second government formed after the Declaration of Independence on January 24, 1918, subsequently becoming the Minister of Internal Affairs of the Moldavian Democratic Republic.

-Together with other members of the Sfatul Țării, Vladimir presented a memorandum to King Ferdinand I, advocating for the union of the Moldovan Democratic Republic with Romania, which proved successful.
+Together with other members of the Sfatul Țării, Vladimir presented a memorandum to King Ferdinand I, advocating for the union of the Moldavian Democratic Republic with the Kingdom of Romania, which proved successful.
 On March 27, 1918, the act of union was signed.
 V. Cristi continued to lead the internal affairs of the country after the union of Bessarabia with Romania.
 On April 11, 1918, Cristi was appointed as a delegate to the Ministry of Foreign Affairs of the Romanian government.
-In June 1932, he joined the Agrarian Union.
+In June 1932, he joined the Agrarian Union Party.
 "The Party of Former Landowners of Bessarabia, led by Vladimir Cristi, is part of Constantin Argetoianu's Agrarian Union," as stated in the magazine "Din Trecutul Nostru," published in 1936.

 Properties

-In a document drafted in March 1932, the politician's properties are listed, including:
+In a document drafted in March 1932, the politician's properties were listed, including: